082T/TO-DO-List/README.md

 # TO-DO-List

-Joint to-do list with login written in C for Unix/Linux environment
+Joint to-do list with login written in C for Unix/Linux environment.
+Homework for "computer networks" class.
 ```
 Options: